and-murray/wharf-spaces/README.md

 - Occasionally you may need to rerun `gcloud auth application-default` if credentials have expired.
 - Run `yarn ios:setup` to install the certificates.

+# Firebase

 ## Deploying to firebase distribution

-- Run `yarn ios:qa:distribute` to deploy your current branch (usually develop or main) to the firebase distibution.
+- Run `yarn ios:qa:distribute` to deploy your current branch (usually develop or main) to the firebase distribution.
 This only needs to be done for iOS because Android is handled by the CI and so are the functions.

-# Firebase

 ## Build variant/Configurations/Schemes/Flavours